 Posts Tagged: Thought Leader Dialogues Video

-In 2014, Ervin Laszlo and Marc Gafni met in Tuscany and dialogued on the topic of Evolutionary Love–envisioning a new Renaissance that will take us to the future.
+For this dialogue, Ervin Laszlo and Marc Gafni met in Tuscany and talked about the topic of Evolutionary Love–envisioning a new Renaissance that will take us to the future.

 In the dialogue they touched on a wide array of subjects: